shivasiddharth/Assistants-Pi/README.md

 *******************************************************************************************************************************
 ### Note:
-**10/03/2020: The project is no longer dependent on the GassistPi repo.
-Issues with installation have been fixed.**
+**14/03/2020: The project is no longer dependent on the GassistPi repo.
+Issues with installation have been fixed.
+CPU usage has also been taken care of.**
 ****************************************************************
 **Before Starting the setup**
 ****************************************************************